 To ensure your chosen course matches your interests and career goals

 3. Online academic assessments

 To assess your ability to perform well in your preferred course of study.
-Assessments can be completed from the comfort of your own home.
+Online literacy and numeracy assessments can be completed from the comfort of your own home.

 4. Zoom faculty interviews